SaraMWillis/example-docs/docs/running_jobs/monitoring_jobs_and_resources/index.md

 ## Slurm Reason Codes

-Sometimes, if you check a pending job there is a message that show up under a field called ```Reason``` indicating why your job may not be running.
+Sometimes, if you check a pending job there is a message under the field ```Reason``` indicating why your job may not be running.
 Some of these codes are non-intuitive so a human-readable translation is provided below:

 |Reason|Explanation|
 |-|-|